The Augsburg Curriculum is designed to help students develop the skills necessary for successful careers and fulfilling lives, including:

 Health and Wellness

-Two lifetime fitness courses are required.
+Wellness courses offer students opportunities to de-stress and develop the skills of healthful living.
 HPE 001 Foundations of Fitness (or a transfer equivalent) is required of all students.
-The second course may be chosen from a variety of different lifetime activities (HPE 002, Lifetime Activity courses).
+The second course may be chosen from a variety of different wellness activities (HPE 002, Lifetime Activity courses).
 Students who are not health and physical education majors or intercollegiate athletes may test out of one lifetime activity course.
 Students may demonstrate proficiency from a selected list of lifetime activities.
 There is a fee to take the lifetime activity proficiency test.

 Foundations of Fitness courses are non-credit courses and are not included in the 128 semester credit graduation requirement.